 Your family will be delighted with the choices in Sydney's north.
 Some of the top attractions include Manly Beach, Taronga Zoo, Luna Park and Windsor, one of the original colonial settlements on the banks of the Hawkesbury River, and Ku-ring-gai Chase National Park, great for bushwalking.

 These destinations, among many more attractions in Sydney's north, are easy to reach by public transport.
-Get your family Opal cards, a convenient way to pay for buses, ferries, trains and light rail, and benefit from daily travel caps and $2.70 per person Sunday cap.
+Get your family Opal cards, a convenient way to pay for buses, ferries, trains and light rail.
+You'll benefit from daily travel caps and pay a maximum of $8.05 for adults and $4 for children for all-day travel on Saturday, Sunday and public holidays.

 The ferry ride to Manly is exhilarating.
 Enjoy lunch at child-friendly cafes and restaurants or buy fish and chips and head for Manly Beach.
 Hire a bike from Manly Bike Tours, enrol the kids at a surf school or go on a kayaking tour with Manly Kayak Centre.